egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

   files, but the column names have been intuitively labelled.
 A file will be produced and stored with the data or in an accessible repository. *Task/issue to create metadata file*
-- There have been many unpubllished client reports producted based on small subsets of these data but with very limited data analysis.
+- There have been many unpublished client reports produced based on small subsets of these data but with very limited data analysis.
 There have also been many oral presentations and various summary documents (flyers etc.) shared with relevant stakeholders.
 A summary including